 Driving while intoxicated (DWI) is the act of operating a vehicle while under the influence of alcohol or drugs.
 Unfortunately, New Mexico has one of the highest rates of alcohol-related crash fatalities a year compared with other states.
 The rates have declined in the past decade, since New Mexico committed to put a stop to drunk driving through education―and strong enforcement.

 New Mexico police are out in force trying to protect citizens from those who may harm them by driving while intoxicated.
 Methods used by the police to recognize and apprehend drunk drivers include:

 - Mobile video surveillance

 In New Mexico, it is illegal for someone who is 21 or older to drive with a blood alcohol concentration (BAC) of 0.08% or higher.
-Drivers under the age of 21 cannot drive with a BAC of 0.02% or higher.
+Driver under 21 years old cannot drive with a BAC of 0.02% or higher.
 Anyone who breaks this law can be convicted of a DWI.